stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 api.glfwTerminate();
 ```

-The method to create the window passes `null` for some of the arguments, therefore the `Handle` transformer returns the special `MemorySegment.NULL` value in this case:
+The method to create the window passes `null` for some of the arguments, therefore the `Handle` transformer returns the special `NULL` constant in this case:

 ```java
 public MemorySegment marshal(Handle arg, SegmentAllocator allocator) {